rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/05-implementation-plan/month-2-scaling.md

 **By End of Month 2, You Should See:**

-✅ Add-to-cart rate: 2.8% → 3.9% (+39%)
+✅ Add-to-cart rate: 2.5% → 3.2% (+28%)
-✅ 5 products fully optimized (covering $47K/month revenue)
+✅ 16-24 products fully optimized (covering major revenue)
-✅ Commercial traffic: <5% → 20%
+✅ Commercial traffic: <5% → 15%
-✅ Organic CTR: 1.40% → 1.90%
+✅ Organic CTR: 1.40% → 1.80%
 ✅ B2B authority content: 1,000+ views/month
-✅ Revenue increase: +$85K/month cumulative
+✅ Revenue increase: +$55K/month cumulative
-✅ Clear path to 5.0% target in Month 3
+✅ Clear path to 3.5% target in Month 3

-**If these indicators are met, Month 3 will focus on refinement, authority, and hitting the 5.0% target.**
+**If these indicators are met, Month 3 will focus on refinement and hitting the 90-day milestone.**

 ---